Beritens/Beritens.github.io/_posts/2025-02-22-webslinger.md

 This is just a test page to play around with the mechanics without \
 the need of downloading the extension. \
-And it is still early in developement...\
+And it is still early in development...\
-A lot will change but I will keep the old version running on this page\
+A lot will change, but I will keep the old version running on this page\
 to actually experience what change.
 Basically a very interactive devlog.\
 The extension allows you to jump and swing around on any webpage.